-Firstly, our study showed the differential expression of certain NK cell receptors in different clinical phases.
-Although the disease progression and HBV replication status are relatively stable in both IT and IC phases, NKp30 expression in CD56dim NK cells and NKG2A expression in CD56bright NK cells were significantly higher in high viremia IT phase than those in IC phase.
-Yoshioka et al[18] reported that the frequency of NKp46highNKG2Ahigh subset was increased in high viremia patients, and this subset exhibited higher cytotoxicity but lower IFN-γ production.
-Resembling NKp46highNKG2Ahigh NK subset, simultaneously up-regulated NKp30 and NKG2A expression may also lead to more skewed NK cell function in IT phase.
-In agreement with the report of Zhang et al[8] and Ghosh et al[10], our study found that NK cells were relatively activated in IA and ENEG phases, as evidenced by the upregulated expression of NKp44 in CD56bright NK cells and CD69 in CD56dim NK cells.
-IA and ENEG phases were characterized by the fluctuation of ALT levels and liver disease progression, indicating NK cells may have played an important role in hepatitis activity.
+Firstly, our study demonstrated that certain NK cell receptors are differentially expressed among the different clinical phases.
+Although disease progression and HBV replication status are relatively stable in both IT and IC phases, NKp30 expression in CD56dim NK cells and NKG2A expression in CD56bright NK cells were significantly higher in the high viremia IT phase than in the IC phase.
+Yoshioka et al[18] reported that the frequency of the NKp46highNKG2Ahigh subset was higher in high viremia patients, and this subset exhibited higher cytotoxicity but lower IFN-γ production.
+Similarly, simultaneous up-regulation of NKp30 and NKG2A expression may lead to more skewed NK cell function in the IT phase.
+In agreement with reports by Zhang et al[8] and Ghosh et al[10], our study found that NK cells were relatively activated in the IA and ENEG phases, as evidenced by the upregulated expression of NKp44 in CD56bright NK cells and CD69 in CD56dim NK cells.
+IA and ENEG phases were characterized by the fluctuation of ALT levels and liver disease progression, suggesting that NK cells played an important role in hepatitis activity.

-Secondly, the ability of NK cells-producing IFN-γ was markedly impaired in overall HBV-infected patients, regardless of any clinical stages.
-Notably, IFN-γ production were less compromised in IC phase than that in IT and ENEG phases.
-Meanwhile, TNF-α production was inhibited in IT and IA phases when compared with HD.
-The effector function of NK cells is fine regulated by the balance of activating and inhibitory receptors as well as cytokine milieu.
-Lower NKG2A expression in IC phase may facilitate the restoration of cytokine production in NK cells.
-Moreover, circulating concentrations of IL-10 and TGF-β were increased in patients with active and immunotolerant phases, respectively[7,19], which represented a feedback mechanism to limit exuberant NK cell response but profoundly suppress IFN-γ production.
-What’s more, the decline of virus load may, in turn, have improved the activity of NK cells, which has demonstrated in HCV patients receiving direct-acting antiviral therapy[20].
-However, NK cell cytotoxicity was not correspondingly weakened and did not differ among four clinical phases.
+Secondly, the ability of IFN-γ-producing NK cells was markedly impaired in HBV-infected patients, regardless of clinical stage.
+Notably, IFN-γ production was less compromised in the IC phase than in the IT and ENEG phases.
+Meanwhile, TNF-α production was inhibited in the IT and IA phases compared to HD.
+The effector function of NK cells is regulated by the balance of activating and inhibitory receptors, as well as cytokine milieu.
+Lower NKG2A expression in the IC phase may facilitate the restoration of cytokine production in NK cells.
+Moreover, circulating concentrations of IL-10 and TGF-β were increased in patients with active and immunotolerant phases, respectively[7,19], which represented a feedback mechanism that limits exuberant NK cell response but profoundly suppresses IFN-γ production.
+What’s more, the decrease in virus load may in turn have improved NK cell activity, which has been demonstrated in HCV patients receiving direct-acting antiviral therapy[20].
+However, NK cell cytotoxicity was not correspondingly weakened and did not differ among the four clinical phases.
 Our results were in line with the report of Oliviero et al[11], in which NK cells were functionally dichotomous.
 This phenomenon may be attributed to the preferential pSTAT1-dependent cytotoxicity over pSTAT4-dependent IFN-γ production when exposed to endogenous IFN-α[6].

 Subsequently, upregulated, downregulated or unchanged global-T cell responses were observed in different phases.
 Global-T cells primarily refer to nonantigen-specific T cell subsets, considering that the quantity of HBV-specific T cells is negligible in comparison to global-T cells.
-IT and IA phases were characterized by the impaired nonantigen-specific T cell responses.
-In contrast, global-T cells from ENEG phase displayed a proinflammatory cytokine profile with upregulated IFN-γ and TNF-α expression, which were markedly relevant to the severity of liver injury (data not shown).
+IT and IA phases were characterized by impaired nonantigen-specific T cell responses.
+In contrast, global-T cells from the ENEG phase displayed a proinflammatory cytokine profile with upregulated IFN-γ and TNF-α expression, which is relevant to the severity of liver injury (data not shown).
 IFN-γ and TNF-α had the potential to inhibit HBV replication and degrade cccDNA in a non-cytolytic fashion[21].
-Nevertheless, intrahepatic proinflammatory IFN-γ and TNF-α overexpression by global-T cells were significantly correlated with immune pathogenesis in HBV-associated liver failure[22].
+Nevertheless, intrahepatic proinflammatory IFN-γ and TNF-α overexpression by global-T cells significantly correlated with immune pathogenesis in HBV-associated liver failure[22].